woodjme/unifi-hotspot/docs/README.md

 | `LOG_AUTH_DRIVER`       |             `googlesheets`             |       The driver to use to capture user data |
 | `LOG_AUTH_$DRIVER_$OPT` |                 `n/a`                  |         Options set for each log_auth driver |
 | `PORT`                  |                  `80`                  |           The port to run the application on |

+### UNIFI_USER

+A note for users using a UDM device.
+There is a predefined role called `hotspot_operator` which you would assume gives you enough permissions to authorise a Guest.
+At the moment, it seems it doesn't using this will result in permissions error.

+### UNIFI_CONTROLLER_TYPE

+- `standalone` for self hosted unifi controllers
+- `integrated` for devices such as a Unifi Dream Machine

+### UNIFI_SITE_IDENTIFIER

+For integrated controller this will always be `default` for `standlone` check the ID in the URL of your Unifi Controller when selecting a site